VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning

 Lurking variables are ubiquitous across application domains.
-In computer vision, factors such as style, texture, or lighting conditions can act as lurking variables, systematically altering observed features while remaining unobserved and unlabeled during training \cite{mai2024fine}.
-In natural language processing, language type or domain (e.g. news versue reports) influences syntactic and lexical patterns, yet is often ignored in modeling \cite{brown2020language}.
-More generally, distributional discrepancies between pre-training datasets (e.g., ImageNet, Wikipedia) and downstream benchmarks (e.g., Oxford Pets, CoLA) can be viewed as arising from lurking variables that confound the input–output relationship.
-In manufacturing applications, unobservable process changes such as machine calibration have been modeled as lurking variables in 3D printing quality control \cite{huang2015optimal,sabbaghi2018model}.
-In causal inference, unmeasured confounding remains the classical example of lurking variables, extensively studied in synthetic control \cite{abadie2003economic}.
+In computer vision, style, texture, or lighting conditions can be viewed as lurking variables, systematically altering observed features while remaining unobserved and unlabeled during training \cite{mai2024fine}.
+In natural language processing, language type or domain (e.g., news versus reports) influences syntactic and lexical patterns, yet is often ignored in modeling \cite{brown2020language}.
+More generally, distributional discrepancies between pre-training datasets (e.g., ImageNet, Wikipedia) and downstream benchmarks (e.g., Oxford Pets, CoLA) can be viewed as arising from lurking variables that affect the input–output relationship in downstream domains or tasks.
+In manufacturing applications, unobservable process changes such as machine calibration have been effectively modeled as lurking variables in 3D printing quality control \cite{huang2015optimal,sabbaghi2018model}.
+In causal inference, unmeasured confounding remains a classic example of lurking variables, which has been extensively studied in synthetic control \cite{abadie2003economic}.

-The remainder of the paper is organized as follows.
-In Section 2, we formally review the framework of EEM for lurking variables , which provides the theoretical foundation of our study.
-In Section 3, we present how EEM can be applied to design a new fine-tuning strategy that mitigates catastrophic forgetting.
-The effectiveness of the proposed approach is demonstrated through empirical evaluations in Section 4, followed by conclusions and future directions in Section 5.
+The remainder of this paper is organized as follows.
+In Section 2, we formally review the notion of intruder dimensions, their link to forgetting, and the EEM framework for lurking variables, which together provide the foundation of our study.
+In Section 3, we show how EEM can be utilized to design a new feature-space fine-tuning strategy.
+In Section 4, we present a theoretical analysis that introduces a new forgetting measure for pre-trained models based on intruder dimensions and explains why our fine-tuned model can explicitly control forgetting.
+Section 5 reports empirical evaluations, demonstrating the effectiveness of the proposed approach, and Section 6 concludes the paper and outlines directions for future work.